Operational Resilience Engineering & Disaster Recovery Engineering

 Downtime Is Not Just Loss.
 It's Compounded Damage.

 Every hour of unplanned shutdown in an Oil & Gas facility, refinery, or manufacturing plant triggers a chain reaction, revenue loss, supply chain disruption, safety risks during restart, regulatory exposure, and reputation damage.
 The difference between catastrophic loss and controlled recovery is engineering.
-Ideametrics Global Engineering reduces downtime, risk, and uncertainty through engineering-driven recovery planning and industrial disaster recovery consulting, turning disruption from an existential threat into a managed engineering challenge.
+Ideametrics Global Engineering reduces downtime, risk, and uncertainty through engineering-driven recovery planning and industrial disaster recovery services, turning disruption from an existential threat into a managed engineering challenge.

 60%